 There’s a simple solution: use an extension adapter.

-Ricoh claims that its in-house testing results for a standard alkaline battery was about 19,000 shots (continuous shooting at intervals of 30 seconds at 23°C and 50% humidity).
-I haven’t taken that many photos with it so can’t independently confirm that.
+Ricoh claims that its in-house testing results for a standard alkaline battery were about 19,000 shots (continuous shooting at intervals of 30 seconds at 23°C and 50% humidity).
+I haven’t taken that many photos with it, so I can’t independently confirm that.
 But whatever the number, it’s a lot in terms of how most people will use it with the Theta S.

 There are various reports from users that haven’t been able to get the CA-3 to work with the Theta S. I obviously can’t say for sure that these were the causes of their troubles, but there are two things to try:

 - Upgrade the firmware to the latest version.
 Support for the CA-3 was added in firmware v.01.62 released July 14, 2016.
 At the time of writing, the firmware is up to v.01.82.

 - Make sure you’re using the correct cable.
 You want to be using the micro-USB port, which is the one you use for charging.
 It won’t work when using the HDMI port and cable.
 If you’re using a third-party micro-USB cable, try using the one that camera with the camera.

 - Jjc TA-GR2 thumbs Up grip is specially designed for Ricoh GR II

 - Provides a secure hold during shooting adds comfort while holding camera

 - Compatibility: The lens cap is specially designed for Ricoh GR IIIx, GR III & GR II

 - Protection: The soft EVA interior protects the lens against scratches, moisture & dust